Are Heterogeneous Graph Neural Networks Truly Effective for Node Classification? A Causal Perspective: Introduction

-To answer this question, we first clarify the role of model architecture in HGNNs.
+To answer this question {in the context of node classification}, we first clarify the role of model architecture in HGNNs.
 We reproduce 20 widely used baselines across 21 heterogeneous graph datasets using their official implementations under a unified evaluation protocol, ensuring that comparisons are not confounded by inconsistent training procedures.
 In parallel, we perform extensive hyperparameter tuning for a representative and simple HGNN, RGCN~\cite{schlichtkrull2018modeling}, and compare its optimized results with all reproduced baselines.
 With model-related effects controlled, we next focus on performance variations arising from heterogeneous information itself.
-We consider two graph characteristics that have been formally recognized as critical to representation learning: homophily~\cite{ma2021homophily,zhu2020beyond,luan2024graph,zhu2024impact} and local–global distribution discrepancy~\cite{liu2021node,yehudai2021local,loveland2024performance}.
-Based on these two factors, we construct candidate measures that capture their influence, retain those meeting statistical significance and effect-size criteria, and evaluate them through causal inference analyses.
-Specifically, we perform factual and counterfactual evaluations at both group and individual levels, and verify robustness through minimal adjustment sets, cross-method consistency, and sensitivity analyses.
+To isolate this effect, we fix the RGCN backbone and compare different graph constructions, including a homogeneous reference graph and graph variants with heterogeneous relation information introduced.
+We then investigate the mechanisms underlying the observed performance changes through causal mediation analysis.
+Instead of assuming a single explanatory factor in advance, we construct a pool of candidate structural mediators, including homophily~\cite{ma2021homophily,zhu2020beyond,luan2024graph,zhu2024impact}, local--global distribution discrepancy~\cite{liu2021node,yehudai2021local,loveland2024performance}, degree, density, reachability, diversity, and feature-related structural consistency.
+The candidate mediators are first screened according to whether they are affected by the introduction of heterogeneous relation information and whether their treatment-induced changes are associated with node classification improvement.
+We then decompose the total effect of heterogeneous information into mediated effects and the remaining direct effect.